shoggoth/ExplodeFight/README.md

 - Create a warpable sprite.
 - Start adding mob experiments on the mob/ branches.
 - Add and remove physics properties on recycle and explode.
-- Add a Level class and allow snapshots to be calculated so that rules can be implemented.
 - Spawner preload and kill only those nodes which contain entities functionality.
 - Make this build on TVOS as well.
 Look at the button class and get the focus rings to work.
 The frameworks will have to have new targets as well.